 Define markets and evaluate: why markets exist; how corporations evolved; and how understanding customers and competition became key priorities for marketing and strategy decision makers.

-In this module you will choose to study either Business Analytics, Management of Global Risks or Digital Ventures.Full details
+In this module you will choose to study either Business Analytics, Management of Global Risks, Digital Ventures, or a language.Full details

 Business Analytics is used by companies committed to data-driven decision-making.
 It is the practice of methodical and intelligent exploration of an organisation’s data to gain insight and drive business strategy and operational decisions.
 Extend your understanding of probability and statistical concepts and further develop your competence in the use of a variety of quantitative tools and techniques.
 Apply these tools and techniques to solve real-life problems using case study material.

 This module enables you to recognise and understand differing forms of governance within a wider political environment of business activity and the constraints and opportunities this presents.

 This module offers a broad perspective on digital start-ups and the role of digital entrepreneurship in the transformation of the business landscape.
 Students will develop an understanding of best practices in making digital ventures grow and of business value.